dinosn/developer/README.md

 ### Add a g8os grid to your development env

-This script is based on the Jumpscale 8.2 development env above.
+This script is based on the JumpScale 8.2 development env above.

 ```bash
 curl -sL http://tinyurl.com/g8osgriddev | bash -s <Branch> <Your zerotier network id> <Zerotier api token>